marcelin-8032/Examination-Spring-project/README.md

-# The examEntity project is a project where is developed by the clean architecture of Uncle bob
+# The examEntity project is a project where I developed by the clean architecture of Uncle bob
 ## I use these libraries:

 - Java 17